BhandariS/90DaysOfDevOps/2026/day-22/git-commands.md

 <<VIEW CHANGES>>
-git log - To check all changes happend(history) on that repo git status - To check the current status of working directory and staging area to see what changes are staged, which are not and which                 files are tracked or untracked
+git log - To check all changes happend(history) on that repo git status - To check the current status of working directory and staging area to see what changes are staged, which are not and which                 files are tracked or untracked git remote -v - This commands shows origin of repo connected